rixx/books.rixx.de/src/to-read/the-strategy-of-conflict.md

 ---

 David recommends it regularly, and it featured on [Scholar's Stage](https://scholars-stage.blogspot.com/2020/05/on-days-of-disorder.html) in an article on riots.
+Nonfiction.